It’s very unlikely that you may not have heard about Cloud Computing.

-The first thing you need to do is buy physical server hardware and host in a data center with public IP address.
-Secondly, you need to install an operating system on the server and web services that can run your website.
+The first thing you need to do is buy physical server hardware and host it in a data center with a public IP address.
+Secondly, you need to install an operating system on the server and web services to run your website.

 Now you are ready to publish your website, but the issue is you have already invested a lot of time and money in getting your site available on the internet.

-This process right from buying server hardware to hosting in a data center will cost you around 1000s of dollars and time consuming is from few days to weeks.
+Right from buying server hardware to hosting in a data center, this process will cost you around 1000s of dollars, and time-consuming is from few days to weeks.

 This was the situation 10-15 years back.

-In Cloud Computing you don’t buy new server hardware.
-Instead, you rent it for as long as you want which can be as less as for few minutes.
+In Cloud Computing, you don’t buy new server hardware.
+Instead, you rent it for as long as you want, which can be as little as for few minutes.

-Secondly, you don’t have to manage operating system and web services it is managed by cloud service provider.
+Secondly, you don’t have to manage operating systems and web services; a cloud service provider manages it.

-This process cost you around few dollars and gets ready in few minutes.
+This process costs you around few dollars and gets ready in few minutes.

-Ex: you can get it started with DigitalOcean for as less as $5 per month.
+Ex: you can get it started with DigitalOcean for as little as $5 per month.